paolasoria0597/Soccer-Trivia-Game/README.md

 - add more trivia card questions and have different ways to display them.
 - Add different difficulty levels.

-# Further Contributions

-// add comments or further changes to this project
 // deploy link ""